ELCrocky/Fidelity-Service/README.md

-# Loyalty Service
+# Royalty Service

-A multi-tenant loyalty card (carte de fidélité) system built for kiosk and point-of-sale use, designed to be integrated into any business.
-Each company connects with its own account and manages its own customers, products, tiers, and rewards.
-Customers are not identified by a password — they are recognized by scanning the QR/barcode on their loyalty card.
+A multi-tenant loyalty card (carte de fidélité) system built for kiosk and point-of-sale use, designed to be integrated into any business — from a single independent shop to a nationwide franchise.
+Beyond issuing and redeeming points, the system includes a **clearing layer** that settles the financial imbalance points create between branches, so that no branch ever has to invoice another directly.

 The backend is built with Spring Boot (Java 21) and the frontend with Angular (TypeScript).